jpchato/learning-journal/texteditor.md

 # Extremely Important Note
 * Save your files with the **appropriate extension** at the **end of the file name** (.html, .css, .md)

+# Terminals
+The terminal (aka the command prompt) is a way to communicate with the system via text.
+On my computer I can pull it via the search bar by typing in command prompt into the search bar at the lower half of my screen.

+There are various shortcuts in the command prompt.
+For instance, you can use the up and down arrows to look through your history if you want to return to a previous prompt.